 "Few countries, and certainly no Western ones, have had systems of education which have had such a long and continuous history with so few modifications as some of the educational systems of India.
 The long centuries through which they have held sway show that they must have possessed elements which were of value, and that they were not unsuited to the needs of those who developed and adopted them.
 They produced many great men and earnest seekers after truth, and their output on the intellectual side is by no means inconsiderable.
 They developed many noble educational ideals, which are a valuable contribution to educational thought and practice."
-[Italics are ours.]
+[Italics ours.]

-These quotations from an authority who could not even remotely be accused of a pro-Hindu or pro-Indian bias, ought to be sufficient to convince any seeker after truth of the absurdity of Miss Mayo's position and of the utter unreliability of the foundations on which she has built.
+These quotations from an authority who could not even remotely be accused of a pro-Hindu or pro-Indian bias, ought to be sufficient to convince any seeker after truth of the pupils; the first returns of the district officers for 1878-9 gave 302 schools with 5,454 pupils, but when Mr. Miller took the matter in hand, the existence of 681 schools with 7,145 pupils was ascertained."
+Leitner's History of Indigenous Education in the Panjab, p.
+14.

+absurdity of Miss Mayo's position and of the utter unreliability of the foundations on which she has built.

-Fortunately we have some official documents also that show how fairly wide-spread education in India was, and how well the indigenous system fulfilled our needs, till the British took charge of this country and made a clean sweep of the indigenous structure without substituting for it anything that could be called satisfactory or adequate.
+Fortunately we have some official documents also which show how fairly widespread education in India was, and how well the indigenous system fulfilled our needs, till the British took charge of this country and made a clean sweep of the indigenous structure without substituting for it anything that could be called satisfactory or adequate.
 A remarkable publication amongst these is Dr. Leitner's History of Indigenous Education in the Punjab.
-Dr. Leitner was an eminent educationist in the Punjab, who served as the first

-Principal of the Lahore Government College, and later as the Director of Public Instruction in the province.
-The very thorough and painstaking investigations made by him about the indigenous system in the Punjab surviving to his day,-the eighties-were issued as a blue-book by the Government in 1882.
-Incidentally Dr. Leitner also put together the observations of several earlier administrators and writers that were relevant to his subject.
-We need offer no apologies for drawing largely upon Dr. Leitner's valuable document to give the reader an idea of the educational position at the time the British came into political power in India; for to arrive at truth one has to turn to facts revealed by firsthand investigation, and not to the propagandist clap-trap that Miss Mayo has treated us to.
+Dr. Leitner was an eminent educationist in the Puniab who served as the first Principal of the Lahore Government College, and later as the Director of Public Instruction in the province.
+The very thorough and painstaking investigations made by him about the indigenous system in the Punjab surviving to his day,the eighties-were issued as a blue-book by the Government in 1882.
+Incidentally Dr. Leitner put together the observations of several earlier administrators and writers also, which were relevant to his subject.
+We need offer no apologies for drawing largely upon Dr. Leitner's valuable document to give the reader an idea of the educational position at the time the British came into political power in India; for to arrive at truth one has to turn to facts revealed by first-hand investigation, and not to the propagandist clap-trap that Miss Mayo has treated us to.

-The indigenous system of elementary education was so much bound up with the Indian village system that a paragraph about the latter-will not be irrelevant.
+The indigenous system of elementary education was so much bound up with the Indian village system,\ that a paragraph about the latter will not be irrelevant.†